 Venditti has not hidden the fact that he is a Justice Society of America fan.
 He’s shown that through the course of his Hawkman run.
 Morphing his Hawkman work into a new Justice Society series would work extremely well.
 Plus it is about time DC Comics stopped teasing us about getting the Justice Society back into continuity.
 Scott Snyder and other writers have been working the team back into the DCU.
 Now in the post-Death Metal DCU it is time for the trigger to be pulled to what Justice Society series would look like in 2021.

 Writer: Jordie Bellaire

-For DC Comics fans Jordie Bellaire most DC Comics fans likely know from her work coloring various comic books.
+Jordie Bellaire is a name most DC Comics fans likely know from her work coloring various comic books.
 Through her work on BOOM!
 Studios’ Buffy: The Vampire Slayer Bellaire has shown to have immense talents as writer.
 DC Comics should recognize that and give her the chance to start working on more of their books as a writer.
 The Titans franchise as a whole needs to have a fresh voice to show why it should be considered a prime DC Comics title.
 Bellaire can do just that as she has shown a great handle of writing a team dynamic with the Scooby Gang in the Buffy series.

 Writer: Tom Taylor

 With a movie by James Gunn and video game by Rocksteady there is no way a new DC Comics line-up can be missing a Suicide Squad comic book.
 The Suicide Squad is only going to be getting bigger in 2021.
 DC Comics needs to ride that momentum with a new comic book.
 And there is no one better than Tom Taylor to have Suicide Squad set as a big deal.
 He already has a firm grasp of the franchise with his work with the team in 2020.
 And after his work on DCeased and Injustice further elevating his profile with DC Comics fans, there really is no one better to continue to write Suicide Squad than Taylor.